 Tokyo DisneySea loses a couple of points by virtue of retiring A Table is Waiting and replacing StormRider with Finding Nemo: SeaRider, but that’s like a receiver dropping Brady’s screen pass when the Patriots are up 44-10.
 I have already dedicated an entire article to the Top 10 Reasons Tokyo DisneySea is Disney’s Best Park, so I’ll just defer to that.
 Tokyo DisneySea is still Disney’s best theme park in the world, and it’s not even a remotely close call.

-Hope you enjoyed this 2017 edition of the Disney Parks Power Rankings.
-Fair warning: we probably will skip updating this in 2018 due to a lack of significant changes coming to the various parks.
-Yes, two Toy Story Lands and Pixar Pier are opening, but…my point exactly.
+Hope you enjoyed this new edition of the Disney Parks Power Rankings.
 Keep in mind that this list is all in good fun.
 Like sports fans, most Disney fans have strong allegiances towards their home park and take offense when they feel it’s slighted.
 Remember that this is one random dude’s opinion on the internet.
 At the end of the day, it doesn’t impact your enjoyment of your “favorite” park if I rank it at number 8, nor does my opinion matter (at all) in the grand scheme of things.

 How would you rank the Disney Parks you’ve visited?
 It doesn’t matter how many parks you’ve been to, I’m still interested in knowing!
 Do you think I mis-ranked any parks, or made any poor choices?
 If you have any other questions or comments, please leave them below.